Introduction: Why is Monero the best cryptocurrency?

 In addition, ZCash does not protect transaction values even for transparent -> screened addresses.
 Having two types of addresses means that senders can discriminate against users of shielded addresses.
 This two-type system means that common behavior, such as transactions in short periods of time, can be susceptible to blockchain analysis and has already been tracked even by an individual. “having unshielded TXs inherently makes shielded ones less private” – u/lol_VEVO

 Further insulting privacy advocates, the founder of the company, Zooka, once (drunkenly) tweeted that they would add privacy by default and take it away from criminals.
 The need to trust the setting really makes this possible… The fact that the founder holds this opinion shows us that ZCash is not interested in privacy as a human right, only privacy for those who hold the right opinion.
 By the way, the definition of criminal varies from country to country, as I said in the previous section.
 I attack the ZCash leader’s vision, which is fair game.
+In the Monero community, one of the Monero paid employees also worked for another crypto project.
+There are other details in the story, but a conflict of interest was raised in the community and the employee quit.
+The general fund was also questioned and a report on the general fund was created.

 Cryptocurrency privacy